MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamgetelementbyid.md

 ## -description

-The AcxStreamGetElementById function returns ACXELEMENT Object for the requested element ID.
+The AcxStreamGetElementById function returns the ACXELEMENT Object handle for the requested element ID.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Stream

-A pointer to an existing ACXSTREAM Object.
+An existing ACXSTREAM Object.
 An ACXSTREAM object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.

 ### -param ElementId